FAX: 415.434.3947

 - Uram, R., Chapter VIII Federal And State Wetland Regulation and Chapter IX Endangered Species Act, Curtin, "California Land-Use and Planning Law."

-- "U.S. Fish and Wildlife Service Seeks Public Comment on Proposed Strategic Climate Change Plan", November 16, 2009
+- "U.S. Fish and Wildlife Service Seeks Public Comment on Proposed Strategic Climate Change Plan," November 16, 2009

-- "Coordinating Committee for California's Renewable Energy Transmission Initiative Issues Final Report for Phase 2A", September 22, 2009
+- "Coordinating Committee for California's Renewable Energy Transmission Initiative Issues Final Report for Phase 2A," September 22, 2009

-Real Estate & Construction Law Blog Articles
+Real Estate, Land Use & Environmental Law Blog Posts

 - "Fish and Game Commission Seeks Comments Related to Proposed California Tiger Salamander Rulemaking", April 16, 2010